INTRO TO THE NASM PES STUDY MATERIALS

 NASM PES Cheat Sheet

-Another helpful piece of study material would be a cheat sheet, which puts all of the most important information together on one handy page.
+Another helpful study material would be a cheat sheet, which puts all the most important information together on one handy page.

 FREE NASM PES Study Guide

-If you would like to check out our free study guide for the NASM PES, go ahead and click on the link below and start studying for the exam.
+If you want to check out our free study guide for the NASM PES, go ahead and click on the link below and start studying for the exam.